Birthgap — global fertility and the timing of parenthood

 Global average (2024): 2.12 · European average (2024): 2.13

-Ireland's children per mother (CPM) stood at 2.30 in 2024, showing a slight decline of 0.05 since 2023.
-This reflects a continuing downward trend over the last five years, during which the average CPM was 2.40.
-Compared to the 1970s average of 3.84, the current figure is lower by approximately 1.55 children per mother.
-On the global stage, Ireland ranks 33rd out of 38 countries in terms of CPM, while within Europe it holds the 27th position out of 31.
+Ireland's children per mother (CPM) stood at 2.30 in 2024, marking a slight decrease of 0.05 from the previous year.
+Over the last five years, this figure has been trending downward, with a five-year average of 2.40.
+Compared to the 1970s average of 3.84, the current CPM is about 1.55 lower.
+On a global scale, Ireland ranks 33rd out of 38 in CPM values, and within Europe, it holds one of the higher positions, ranked 27th out of 31 countries.

 Children per Mother (CPM) over the decades